sirulli/yoimages/README.md

 From the image cropping interface you can change the image quality for each cropped format.

+YoImages cropping is retina friendly: if you are using a retina plugin that uses the standard @2x as file naming convention when creating retina images from source (e.g. [WP Retina 2x](https://wordpress.org/plugins/wp-retina-2x/ "")) you can enable the retina friendly cropping option in YoImages' settings page and the manual crops will be created in retina format too.

 ##Image SEO hooks

 YoImages' SEO hooks automate image metadata (title, alt and filename) filling on image upload and on post (or page) saving.